isabella232/apprenda-logstash-publisher/README.md

 <div style="border: solid 1px red; background-color: #ffe6e6; color: black; padding: 10px">
 <h4>Warning</h4>
 You must run this from a Powershell window with administrative privleges.
-Also, be sure that your <a href="https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_execution_policies">execution policy</a> is overly restrictive to build the code.
+Also, be sure that your <a href="https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_execution_policies">execution policy</a> is not overly restrictive to build the code.
 Bypass execution policy is sufficient to work with this product.

 Also, the test scripts in the product leverage Docker and has been tested with Docker for Windows.
 This version of docker has [signficant installation requirements](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install).
 This product may also be used with the legacy desktop solution, [Docker Toolbox](https://docs.docker.com/toolbox/overview/), but that configuration is not covered in this document.
 </div>